48-HOUR FLASH SALE: Get up to 15% OFF The Dublin Pass! Sale runs Monday, June 19th through Tuesday, June 20th. Follow the link for details.

 Using your pass for the airport transfer activates your card and counts as the first day of your pass!
-If you don’t arrive early in the morning, you may wish to save your pass for a full day of sightseeing.
+If you don’t arrive early in the morning, consider saving your pass for a full day of sightseeing.

 Hop-on Hop-off Bus Tour

 I mentioned this earlier, but the Hop-on Hop-off Bus Tour is definitely one of my favorite parts of the Dublin Pass.
 The HOHO Bus Tour provides first-time visitors with a great way to get their bearings, or return visitors can use it to refresh their memory of the area.
 You can ride the bus for the whole tour, or use it to jump from attraction to attraction.
 It’s your choice!
 Just remember, your ticket to the HOHO Bus Tour only lasts for 24 hours, so it’s best to get started early on the day you wish to use it.

 That’s not all.
 The Dublin Pass also comes with:

 - Free Guidebook – I always love getting a free guidebook with the purchase of a city pass.
 It won’t replace a full guidebook, but it will provide you with some basic information about Dublin’s historic sites.
 And hey, it’s free!